Nanaji Deshmukh: Early life

-Nanaji was born on 11 October 1916 into a Marathi Deshastha Brahmin family in Parbhani district, Hyderabad State, British India.
+Nanaji was born on 11 October 1916 into a Marathi family in Parbhani district, Hyderabad State, British India.
 He worked as a vegetable seller to raise money for his education.

-He went to high school in Sikar, where he was given a scholarship.
+He went to high school in Sikar, where he attained a scholarship.
 He studied in Birla College.
 As a child, he was inspired by Bal Gangadhar Tilak.

-Then RSS chief M. S. Golwalkar sent him to Gorakhpur (U.P) as Pracharak (full-time functionary).
+Then RSS chief M. S. Golwalkar sent him to Gorakhpur as Pracharak (full-time functionary).
 He rose to be the Saha Prant Pracharak of the whole of Uttar Pradesh.

 RSS volunteer

 The Vice President, Bhairon Singh Shekhawat presenting Shri Nanesh Samata Puraskar to Shri Nanaji Deshmukh, in New Delhi on 8 April 2006.

 Deshmukh's family had always had been in close contact with K. B. Hedgewar, the founder of the RSS and an activist for Hindutva, a Hindu nationalist ideology.

 In 1940, after Hedgewar's death, Deshmukh joined the RSS.
 He was sent to Uttar Pradesh as a Pracharak.
 At Agra, he met Deendayal Upadhyaya, the leader of the BJS.
 Later, he had to stay in a Dharmashala but had to keep on changing Dharmashalas as no one was allowed to stay there for more than three days consecutively.
-Ultimately, he was given shelter by Baba Raghavdas, reportedly on condition that he would cook meals for him.
+Ultimately, he was given shelter by Baba Raghav Das, reportedly on condition that he would cook meals for him.

 Within three years, almost 250 Sangh Shakhas commenced in and around Gorakhpur.
 He established India's first Vidya Bharati, the educational wing of the RSS, in Gorakhpur in 1950.

 When in 1947, the RSS decided to launch two journals (Rashtradharma and Panchjanya) as well as a newspaper, Swadesh, Deshmukh was given the role of the managing director.

-Following the assassination of Mahatma Gandhi in 1948 by Nathuram Godse, who has connections with the RSS, the organisation faced significant political backlash, culminating in a government-imposed ban.
+Following the assassination of Mahatma Gandhi in 1948 by Nathuram Godse, the organisation faced significant political backlash, culminating in a government-imposed ban.
 In response to this political crackdown, the organisation adopted a more covert approach to continue disseminating its ideological materials.
 Deshmukh emerged as a key figure during this period, playing a central role in orchestrating underground publication efforts.